KazikKluz/rsschool-devops-course-tasks/README.md

 ```

 ```
 NOTE!
-If you are planning to provision the infrastructure, then you need to add your own key-pair name for Bastion Host instead of the default one.
+If you are planning to provision the infrastructure to test, then you need to add your own key-pair name for Bastion Host instead of the default one.
 ```